 "The bridge of love", pedestrian and bicycle bridge that connects the popular centre city areas of Kazimierz and Podgórze.

 The biggest and probably most impressive landmark of Kraków and its Old Town (Stare Miasto) is Wawel Castle.
-Once it was the residency of kings, ever since king Kazimierz the Great ordered it buit in the 14th Century.
-After that it was expanded and it shows at least four different main architectonic styles.
+Once it was the residency of kings, ever since king Kazimierz the Great ordered it built in the 14th Century.
+After that it was expanded, and it shows at least four different main architectonic styles.
 Some parts look more German, some parts - like the inner courtyard, Italian.
 But it is the Polish flag on top.
 The fortified stronghold is a tourist magnet, with an estimated 1 to 2 million visitors every year post-COVID.

 Especially in summer, tourist boats float up and down the Krakowian part of the river Wisła (Vistula)